atulk1001/AWS-S3-demo/README.md

-# AWS-S3-demo
-# Connecting to AWS with Node.js SDK.
-Upload file to S3 bucket
+# Upload file to amazon S3 bucket using Node.js SDK.

-# create .env file to root of the project
+# Create .env file to root of the project
-# login to AWS and create security credentials
+# Login to AWS and create security credentials
-# create a S3 bucket in AWS in a region, Keep in the mind that S3 buckets are region specific
+# create a S3 bucket in a AWS region, Keep in the mind that S3 buckets are region specific.
 # add follwing keys to .env file

 ACCESS_KEY

 SECRET_ACCESS_KEY